esphome/esphome-docs/components/esphome.rst

 - **name** (**Required**, string): This is the name of the node.
 It should always be unique in your ESPHome network.
-May only contain lowercase characters, digits and hyphens.
+May only contain lowercase characters, digits and hyphens, and can be at most 31 characters long.
   See :ref:`esphome-changing_node_name`.

 Advanced options: